-The software performance process given in [13] was applied to the ANTARCTICA SRS (not detailed here for lack of space).
-The UML diagrams, the SWNs components and the SWN net for the system were obtained.
-The SWN net for the system (see Figure 6) will be used in the next section to obtain performance results.
-It will be interesting to compare the performance of the ANTARCTICA SRS with the performance of the Tucows-like system, in order to obtain conclusions about the impact of mobile agent technology in a wireless network (low speed, costly, disconnections).
+In the following the software performance process is applied to the ANTARCTICA SRS, as we did for the Tucows-like system in section 3.
+Therefore, the UML diagrams, the SWNs components and the SWN net for the system will be obtained.
+The SWN net for the system (see Figure 9) will be used in the next section to obtain performance results.
+It is interesting to compare the performance of the ANTARCTICA SRS with the performance of the Tucows-like system, in order to obtain conclusions about the impact of mobile agent technology in a wireless network (low speed, costly, disconnections).